axelbudde/starter-research-group/content/publication/loos-evolution-2020/index.md

   whether heterologous immunity to other CoV-RBDs or other infections influenced the evolution of the SARS-CoV-2 humoral immune response.
-Overall changes in subclass, isotype, and Fc-receptor binding were profiled broadly across a cohort of 43 individuals against different coronaviruses-RBDs of SARS-CoV-2 and the more common HKU1 and NL63 viruses.
+Overall changes in subclass, isotype, and Fc-receptor binding were profiled broadly across a cohort of 43 individuals against different coronaviruses—RBDs of SARS-CoV-2 and the more common HKU1 and NL63 viruses.
 We found rapid functional evolution of responses to SARS-CoV-2 over time, along with broad but relatively more time-invariant responses to the more common CoVs.
 Moreover, there was little evidence of correlation between SARS-CoV-2